ctsit/redcap_external_module_development_guide/docs/guide_for_devs.md

 Read [the official documentation on creating plugin pages](https://github.com/vanderbilt/redcap-external-modules/blob/testing/docs/official-documentation.md#how-to-create-plugin-pages-for-your-module).

-Icons can be set in a `link` object under `config.json` which will appear next to the link for a corresponding plugin page.
+Plugins appear as links in the left-hand menu.
+These links can be decorated with icons set in a `link` object under `config.json`.
 In framework version >= 3, you have access to [Font Awesome](https://fontawesome.com/icons?d=gallery) icons.
 When assigning icons, the entry will appear as follows: `fa<style> fa-<icon_name>`, where available `<style>`s are:
 - s: solid
 - r: regular